Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 \section{Numerical analysis}

 We illustrate the proposed formalism through a series of numerical examples.
 The deterministic components of the stochastic equations are numerically integrated using the adaptive step-size method \texttt{Tsit5}, which is implemented in the \texttt{DifferentialEquations.jl} library \cite{Rackauckas2017}.
-The noise components are integrated using the Euler-Maruyama method.
-For both methods, the maximum allowed timestep was limited to approximately $T_\text{max}/ 10^{4}$ for two-level systems and $T_\text{max} / 10^{3}$ for three-level systems.
+The noise components are integrated using the Euler-Maruyama method \cite{milstein_stochastic_2004, Maruyama1955}. {We use $10^5$ stochastic trajectories to construct statistical averages.} {The simulations based on the stochastic formalism are compared with those based on the methodology presented in Ref. \cite{Sukharnikov2023}.} For both methods, the maximum allowed timestep was limited to {$T_\text{max}/ 10^{4}$}.
 Here, $T_\text{max}$ represents the last point on the dimensionless time grid.

+{ The dynamics of the stochastic density matrix $\rho_{pq}(t)$ is defined by Eq.~\eqref{eq: bloch equations} with noise terms given in Eq.~\eqref{eq: noise decomposition}}.
+As proposed in in Sec. \ref{sec: stochastic gauges}, we apply stochastic gauges to mitigate the instabilities.
+We modify the equations according to Eq. \eqref{eq: field modification}, namely by making the deterministic part of the field Hermitian.
+This adjustment requires the introduction of an additional variable $C_0(t)$, which re-weights the trajectories, as shown in Eq. \eqref{eq: weighted stochastic density matrix}.
+Additionally, we employ the diffusion gauge presented in Eq.~(\ref{eq: specific form of the elementary noise terms}) and Appendix~\ref{app:Diffusion gauge} to suppress the increase of non-Hermitian dipole moment components. { As explained at the end of Sec. \ref{sec: stochastic gauges}, a stochastic trajectory is removed from the statistical sample if it exhibits diverging behavior, with its weight coefficient $\Omega(t)$ exceeding $e^5$ or any density matrix element growing above 100.
+The number of excluded trajectories is given in the caption of each figure.}

 Before we proceed with numerical simulations, let us link the expectation values of quantum-mechanical operators with the respective stochastic variables.
 Specifically, we will examine the average populations of atomic levels using the following expression: